vkoori/laravel-model-dto/Readme.md

 ### Configuration

+1. Add `\Vkoori\EntityDto\EntityDtoProvider` to Providers list.

-Create `config/dto.php` to define which DTOs should be generated:
+2. Create `config/dto.php` to define which DTOs should be generated:

 ```php
 return [